iist-sysnet/iist-sysnet.github.io/publications.md

 1. D. S. Yadav, S. Babu, and B. S. Manoj, "**Quasi Path Restoration:
 A post-failure recovery scheme over pre-allocated backup resource for elastic optical networks**,"
- Accepted for publication in *Elsevier Journal of Optical Fiber Technology*, 2018.
+ Accepted for publication in *Elsevier Optical Fiber Technology*, 2018.

 1. R. Singh, A. Chakraborty, and B. S. Manoj, "[**GFT centrality: A new node importance measure for complex networks**]( https://doi.org/10.1016/j.physa.2017.06.018){:target="_blank"}," *Physica A: Statistical Mechanics and its